common-workflow-lab/python-cwlgen/README.md

 [![PyPI version](https://badge.fury.io/py/cwlgen.svg)](https://badge.fury.io/py/cwlgen)

 Python-cwlgen is a python library for the generation of CWL programmatically.
-It supports the generation of CommandLineTool and DockerRequirement.
+It supports the generation of CommandLineTool, Workflow and DockerRequirement.
 The library works for both Python 2.7.12+ and 3.6.0.

 ------------------------